burnsy1882/IndySCCA-Live/README.md

 ### How to use:
 1. In order to implement your own version of an autocross live timing website, you first have to be using the [Pronto Timing System](https://www.prontotimingsystem.com/).
 2. Next, you can either clone the repository and checkout the branch you would like, or you can download a zip file of the branch you choose from GitHub.
-3. Edit the following files to tailor the site to your to your needs:
+3. Edit the following files to tailor the site to your needs:
-   - pageTitle.html - Title of the live timing website
+   - pageTitle.html - Title and main heading of the live timing website
    - sponsors.html - List of images to show as sponsors on the website
    - stylesheet.css - CSS file that stylizes the main page and subsequent class pages
    - functions.php - Alter the variables fmchannel and horizontal_classes to your liking